Surrogacy laws by country: Switzerland

 Surrogacy is regulated in the "Bundesgesetz über die medizinisch unterstützte Fortpflanzung (Fortpflanzungsmedizingesetz, FMedG) vom 18.
 Dezember 1998" and illegal in Switzerland.
 Art.
 4 forbids surrogacy, Art.
 31 regulates the punishment of clinicians who apply in vitro fertilisation for surrogacy or persons who arrange surrogacy.
 The surrogate mother is not punished by law.
 She will be the legal mother of the child.

 On 24 August 2014, the Administrative Court of the Canton of St. Gallen granted parentship to two men of a child born in the USA.

 Thailand

 In response to the controversial Baby Gammy incident in 2014, Thailand since 30 July 2015, has banned foreign people travelling to Thailand, to have commercial surrogacy contract arrangement, under the Protection of Children Born from Assisted Reproductive Technologies Act.
 Only opposite-sex married couples as Thailand residents are allowed to have a commercial surrogacy contract arrangement.
 In the past Thailand was a popular destination for couples seeking surrogate mothers.

+Türkiye

+Turkish law effectively bans every version of surrogacy.
+Turkish Civil Code, Article 282, defines legal motherhood as between a mother and child by birth and the inability to release that relationship by any means, including private contracts.
+Contracts that do attempt to release this relationship are void under the Turkish Code of Obligations, Article 27.
+Couples of Türkiye also cannot use artificial reproductive technologies with "third-party gametes", including a surrogate's or donor's, under a 2014 bill that amends the Fundamental Law on Health Services.
+Punishments for Turkish citizens "altering or concealing a child's descent" can range from 1-3 years of jail time (Turkish Penal Code, Article 231), and criminalises false declarations made to officials for documentation (Turkish Penal Code, Article 206).
+Turkish citizens can go to other jurisdictions where surrogacy is legal, but is dependent on recognition of foreign documentation by courts, which vary by locality and year.